-Allyssa Seely entered the world of triathlons through her collegiate triathlon team.
-Before limb loss, she was a nationally ranked able-bodied triathlete.
-In 2010, Seely was diagnosed with Chiara II malformation and Ehlers-Danlos syndrome, which impacted her brain, spine, and connective tissues.
-Complications of these disorders eventually necessitated amputation of her left leg below the knee in 2013.
-When she was able to return to competition, Seely thrived as a paratriathlete.
-She went on to become a three-time ITU Paratriathlon World Champion (2015, 2016, 2018) and the 2016 Paralympic gold medalist.
+Allyssa Seely entered the world of triathlons through her collegiate club triathlon team, signed up for races to try something new.
+Before her diagnosis and eventual amputation, she was a nationally ranked triathlete.
+In 2010, Seely was diagnosed with Chiara II Malformation, basilar invagination, and Ehlers-Danlos Syndrome, impacting her brain, spine and connective tissues.
+Surgeries and complications led to an below the knee amputation of her left leg in 2013.
+While her place within the triathlon world shifted, Seely continued to compete and thrive.
+She went on to become a three-time ITU Paratriathlon World Champion (2015, 2016, 2018) and a 2016 Paralympic Gold Medalist, among her other accomplishments.

 In their own words:

 “If you have a dream and a desire to do it, you’ll find a way to make it happen.”

 “I really fell in love with the sport, the culture, the community.
 I stuck around for a lot longer than I anticipated!”

 Triathlete: “A Day in the Life of Paralympic Triathlete Allysa Seely”

 ESPN: “Paratriatlete Allysa Seely on prosthetics and PRs”